A definitive guide to understanding API banking

 The data algorithms present in the API program gather data from different sources and send it across to the lender’s internal system.
 The quantity and quality of the data at a lender’s disposal indicate the competitiveness of the lending institution.

-Loan Confirmation APIs are used to maintain the loan accounts in the platform for accounting and processing purposes.
-This is done right after the approval or rejection process.
+Loan fulfilment APIs are used to disburse loans to the customer and to maintain loan account information in the platform for accounting and processing purposes.

 After the loan confirmation, a loan agreement will be digitally generated, e-signed, and delivered to both the borrower and lender.
 The loan would be disbursed by debiting the lender’s account and crediting the borrower’s account.